-2 - Rain+1 (i.e. Heavy Rain) (Treat as Rain if previous turn was Rain +1)

-3 - Rain

-4 - Rain or Richmond Garrison (and roll for Beauregard) if there have already been at least four days of rain.
+- 2 Rain+1 (i.e., Heavy Rain) (Treat as Rain if previous turn was Rain +1) - 3 Rain - 4 Rain - Treat instead as Richmond Garrison (and roll for Beauregard) if there have already been at least four days of rain or as Raspberry Raid if all Richmond Garrison units have arrived or finally as Rain if the Raspberry Raid has occurred regardless of any previous rain.

-5 - Union Command Paralysis - Minus one from USA initiative rolls.
-(Also Treat as Vicksburg Surrenders if July 1 or later)
+5 - Halleck Interferes and Calls for Reinforcements - Union Command Paralysis -

+Minus one from USA initiative rolls.
+Cancel the Release of Balt/DC units this turn.
+Add one MP to any Union unit in DC or Baltimore.

-6 - Hooker Questioned - On the third occurrence Hooker is replaced by Meade - See 16.2 (Treat as USA Communications Breakdown if Meade is in command and Lee is South of the Potomac.
-Treat as Confederate Reinforcement if Meade has assumed command and Lee is north of the Potomac 7 - Rear Area Paralysis - HV, PA, Balt, DC & WV units may only activate or entrench if within 8 hexes of an enemy unit at some point during the turn.
+6 - Hooker Questioned - On the third occurrence Hooker is replaced by Meade - See 16.2

+- Treat instead as USA Communications Breakdown if Meade is in command and Lee is South of the Potomac. - Treat instead as Confederate Reinforcement if Meade has assumed command and Lee is north of the Potomac or Rain if last Confederate Reinforcement has arrived.

+7 - Rear Area Paralysis - HF, PA, Balt, DC & WV units may only activate or entrench if within 8 hexes of an enemy unit at some point during the turn.
 No Union RR movement.

-(Treat as Hooker Questioned if a CSA infantry unit has crossed the Potomac.
-Treat as CSA Communications Breakdown if Meade has assumed command and Meade is south of the Potomac.
-Treat as Richmond Garrison and roll for Beauregard if Meade has assumed command and Meade is north of the Potomac) 8 - Spy (Each player rolls a die (CSA -1 if Lee is north of the Potomac, USA -1 If Hooker / Meade is south of the Potomac - tie goes to closest cavalry to Lee or Hooker/Meade)
+- Treat instead as Hooker Questioned if a CSA infantry unit has crossed the Potomac. - Treat instead as CSA Communications Breakdown if Meade has assumed command and Meade is south of the Potomac. - Treat instead as Richmond Garrison and roll for Beauregard if Meade has assumed command and Meade is north of the Potomac. - Treat instead as Raspberry Raid if Meade has assumed command and Meade is north of the Potomac and all Richmond Garrison units have already arrived. - Treat instead as No Effect if Meade has assumed command, Meade is north of the Potomac and Raspberry Raid has occurred.

+8 - Spy (Each player rolls a die (CSA -1 if Lee is north of the Potomac, USA -1 If Hooker / Meade is south of the Potomac - tie goes to closest enemy cavalry to Lee or Hooker/Meade.